 How do you feel about the way things ended with your character and what he brought to the show.
 To me, he felt like the most interesting part.

 Man, I thought it was all dope.
 I love the way it all turned out.
 I never really had any doubts though because of the creatives that were around.
 I just trusted that the project would be the best that it could be because everyone was open for everything.
 If I had a suggestion that was better than what was on paper, the team was completely for it.
 Just the fact that people in general really love Demarcus and that they could compare him to a person that they went to school with, but also see he’s just a person with the same insecurities is dope.
 It’s a great opportunity to be able to paint a more vivid picture of that archetype.

 Hmm, well I definitely would want it to take place in the digital world, just because it’s so interesting and relatable.
 Hmm, damn man, I really don’t know because they pack so much stuff in this show.
 I was previously thinking that maybe someone sent around some hacks and you’d have these leaks going on, but damn that just happened.
-I guess you've got to go big man, you've got to get bigger dicks on shows and shit pranks.
+I guess you gotta go big man, you gotta go bigger than dick shows and shit pranks.
 Maybe they should investigate the whole Trump and Russian scandal and put some unfortunate emojis around that.
 The whole world was pranked by Donald Trump.

 Follow Noel Ransome on Twitter.

 Interview has been edited for length and clarity.

 Sign up for the VICE Canada Newsletter to get the best of VICE Canada delivered to your inbox.